Nominating and Corporate Governance Committee

 III.
 MEETINGS AND PROCEDURES OF THE COMMITTEE

 The Committee may fix its own rules of procedure, which shall be consistent with the Bylaws of the Company and this Charter.
-The Committee shall meet at least two times annually or more frequently as circumstances or such rules of procedure as it may adopt require.
+The Committee shall meet at least once annually or more frequently as circumstances or such rules of procedure as it may adopt require.
 The Board may designate one member of the Committee as its Chairperson and in the absence of any such designation by the Board, the Committee shall designate by majority vote of the full Committee one member of the Committee as the Committee’s Chairperson.
 A majority of the members of the Committee present in person or by means of a conference telephone or other communications equipment by means of which all persons participating in the meeting can hear each other shall constitute a quorum.
 The Committee may take action by unanimous written consent in accordance with the Bylaws of the Company and this Charter.

 The Committee may request that any directors, officers or employees of the Company, or other persons whose advice and counsel are sought by the Committee, attend any meeting of the Committee to provide such pertinent information as the Committee requests.